steamfrank/operationblackjoy/README.md

 # Operation: Black Joy
-Operation: Black Joy i s a multimedia podcast series for Black women working within and adjacent to the academy.
+Operation: Black Joy is a multimedia podcast series for Black women working within and adjacent to the academy.